CloudEngineHub/PDP/README.md

 ### Bump-em Dataset

 The dataset contains observation and action data collected on the perturbation recovery task.
-The observation is composed of the following quantities for 10 bodies in the model, plus a perturbation signal, yielding a 181 dimensional observation:
+The observation is composed of the following quantities for 10 of the bodies in the model, plus a perturbation signal, yielding a 181 dimensional observation:
 - 3D body position (3 * 10 values)
 - 3x3 rotation matrix (9 * 10 values)
 - 6D linear + angular velocities (6 * 10 values)
 - Perturbation signal (1 value)

-The action is the 25 DoF desired join positions.
+The actions are the 25 DoF desired joint positions.
 The data was collected at 50Hz.